Netherlands Reformed Congregations

-The Netherlands Reformed Congregations is a conservative Calvinist denomination with congregations in Canada, the United States and Bolivia.
+The Netherlands Reformed Congregations is a conservative Reformed denomination with congregations in Canada, the United States and Bolivia.
 It is affiliated with the Reformed Congregations in the Netherlands.

 The Netherlands Reformed Congregations aim to remain true to inerrant Scripture (the Bible) and its Calvinist heritage as expounded in the denomination’s doctrinal standards: Belgic Confession, Heidelberg Catechism, and Canons of Dort.
 They are also in agreement with the Westminster Standards.

 Basic beliefs and doctrines

 Baptism

 The Netherlands Reformed Congregations hold to infant baptism but believe that although being baptized, each child still carries the personal necessity of being born again by the inward work of the Holy Spirit.
 Baptism places a child into an external (or outward) relationship to the covenant of grace, just as the Israelites who passed through the Red Sea were outwardly part of God's covenant people.
 Like the Israelites, baptized children have many of the outward benefits of the children of God.
 Until they are regenerated by the Holy Spirit, however, they remain outside of the saving benefits of covenant of grace.